Weston-Lane/CompSecProject/README.md

 # CompSecProject
-## Documentation is in the Docs/ and docs/ folders
+## ----Documentation is in the Docs/ and docs/ folders----
 ## Dependencies

 * **Create a virtual environment** (if not done already):